Baldwin Public Library

 Sat 9 AM - 1 PM

 Baldwin Library is now Fine-Free*

-With a goal of increasing access to our services and remove barriers for members of the community, Baldwin Library items checked out from now on will NOT incure late fees if returned after the due date.
+With a goal of increasing access to our services and removing barriers for members of the community, Baldwin Library items checked out from now on will NOT incur late fees if returned after the due date.